-- 1. During Start-of-School Days, provide the student teacher with the "tools" they will need.
+- they will need.
 Include textbooks, class and school schedules, faculty manuals or school handbooks, seating charts, classroom management plan, curriculum guides, bulletins and other materials.
 Assign topics to be taught by the candidate so that they can identify materials and gather teaching ideas in advance.
 Identify students with special needs and the required accommodations/modifications.
-Some Manchester University fall courses may require additional work by the candidate; e.g., selected teaching of two or three lessons/observations/tutoring during the semester prior to the student teaching placement. - Introduce relevant school policies.
+Some Manchester University fall courses may require additional work by the candidate; e.g., selected teaching of two or three lessons/observations/tutoring during the semester prior to the student teaching placement. - 2.
+Introduce relevant school policies.
 These include absences, confidentiality, reporting child abuse, the school schedule, or any other policy deemed critical to the candidate's success. - 3.
 Introduce the candidate to the rest of the school faculty and principals. - 4.
 Introduce the candidate to the students as a second teacher rather than as a student teacher. - 5.
 If possible, provide the candidate with their own desk and teaching station.